Techgrounds-Cloud-9/cloud-9-Ephraim52/01_Fundamentals_1/01_Python_1/PRG-07/PRG-07 Lists ex2.md

 No challenges in this part

 ### Results
-In the script you see the names listed perfectly one below the other.
+In the script you see the numbers in the loop being added to eachother up to the last one.

 ![alt text]()